datastax-demos/cornerstone/README.md

 **Note**: In some setups, VirtualBox's main application must be closed in order to complete a successful launch.

+**Note**: If you attempted a run script without properly setting up your credentials you may need to run `vagrant destroy -f` and try your run script again.

 ## Interacting with a Demo

 The last message of a successful run of the Cornerstone project will look similar